jholson1030/odin-sketchpad/README.md

     - Add a HTML color picker and implement it in Javascript [x]
     - An option to change the size of the grid while keeping the container (canvas) the same size.
 (Since I am shooting for a pixel art sketchpad look I will have options for 8 x 8, 16 x 16, 32 x 32, and 64 x 64)
-    - An optional feature to use a brush that will change the cells a random color, i.e. a rainbow brush
+    - An optional feature to use a brush that will change the cells a random color, i.e. a rainbow brush [x]

 Things I want to add to make this more fleshed out pixel art sketchpad:
-    - An option to save and load artwork made with the sketchpad
     - An option to export an image as a downloadable PNG file
     - Change the event listener for the brushes to react on mouse click (and drag) rather then just mouseover for more detailed work [x]
     - An option to change the canvas color